jasonbayton/11ty/_src/android/android-enterprise-faq/manage-private-apps.md

 ---
 For all EMMs that support it, the Google Play iFrame supports the simple, few-step process of uploading an APK for distribution to your Enterprise.

+Note: APK uploads remain supported when using the managed Google Play iFrame.
+Direct private app uploads through the Google Play Console should use Android App Bundle (`.aab`) format.

 Unlike adding an APK directly into the UEM console, uploading to Google Play is safer, easier to manage and less likely to lead to issues compared with pushing APKs directly.
 Benefits include:

 - Google's extensive Play infrastructure allows faster, lower-bandwidth installations